evolbioinfo/geo_subsampler/README.md

 ## Input data
-As an input, one needs to provide a **NON**-dated phylogenetical tree in [newick](https://en.wikipedia.org/wiki/Newick_format) format, a metadata table containing tip names, locations and dates, in tab-delimited (by default) or csv format (to be specified with *'--sep ,'* option).
+As an input, one needs to provide a **NON**-dated phylogenetical tree in [newick](https://en.wikipedia.org/wiki/Newick_format) format, a metadata table containing tip names, locations and sampling dates, in tab-delimited (by default) or csv format (to be specified with *'--sep ,'* option).
-To subsample according to user-specified proportions, one should also input a location case counts, as tab(or comma, see above)-separated table whose first column contains locations and the second case counts.
+To subsample according to user-specified proportions, one should also input a location case counts, as tab(or comma, see the Detailed options below)-separated table whose first column contains locations and the second case counts.

 ### Example
 The folder [example_data](example_data) contains an example of an input tree ([covid.nwk](example_data/covid.nwk))